watson-developer-cloud/speech-to-text-nodejs/README.md

   $ cf logs <application-name> --recent
   ```

+For problems with recording audio, it might be a good idea to play back the audio you just recorded.
+To do that, uncomment the call for the playWav function in Microphone.prototype.stop, in the Microphone.js file.

 ## License

   This sample code is licensed under Apache 2.0.
 Full license text is available in [LICENSE](LICENSE).